Deploy a Sample Ruby on Rails Application

 $ cf push rails_sample_app Using manifest file ~/workspace/rails_sample_app/manifest.yml Updating app rails_sample_app in org Cloud-Apps / space development as firstname.lastname@example.org...
 OK Using route rails_sample_app.shared-domain.example.com Uploading rails_sample_app...
 Uploading app files from: ~/workspace/rails_sample_app Uploading 445.7K, 217 files OK Binding service rails-postgres to app rails_sample_app in org Cloud-Apps / space development as email@example.com...
 OK Starting app rails_sample_app in org Cloud-Apps / space development as firstname.lastname@example.org...
 OK ...
 0 of 1 instances running, 1 starting 1 of 1 instances running App started Showing health and status for app rails_sample_app in org Cloud-Apps / space development as email@example.com...
 OK requested state: started instances: 1/1 usage: 256M x 1 instances urls: rails_sample_app.shared-domain.example.com state since cpu memory disk #0 running 2014-08-25 03:32:10 PM 0.0% 68.4M of 256M 73.4M of 1G

 Note: If you want to view log activity while the app deploys, launch a new terminal window and run

 Verify that the app is running by browsing to the URL generated in the output of the previous step.
 In this example, navigating to

 rails_sample_app.shared-domain.example.com verifies that the app is running.

 You’ve now pushed an app to Cloud Foundry!
-For more information about this topic, see the Deploy an Application topic.View the source for this page in GitHub
+For more information about this topic, see the Deploy an Application topic.Create a pull request or raise an issue on the source for this page in GitHub